sibytes/yetl-patterns/README.md

 sh cleanup.sh
 ```

 The demo will also Zorder as per the configuration [demo_landing_to_raw](./config/pipeline/local/demo_landing_to_raw.yaml).

-The framework has a number of features not covered in the demo right now:
+Note the framework has a number of features not covered in the demo right now.
-- will trap schema exceptions in exception tables configured using Mode=PERMISSIVE and _corrupt_record or using badrecrodspath which is only supported on databricks - try loading partition 20210101
-- You can configure it to infer and save schema's into the repo on a 1st pass in order to speed up development time creating the initial schema that can be refined afterwards

 Data including the included raw and where delta lake is configured to write to is here:
 ```